EkkaratT/NPL_a7_Training-Distillation-vs-LoRA/README.md

 # NPL_a7_Training-Distillation-vs-LoRA

-# 🚀 Toxic Comment Classification: Training Distillation vs. LoRA

-This project compares **Odd Layer and Even Layer Student Training Models** with **LoRA (Low-Rank Adaptation)** on a toxic comment classification task using **BERT** from Hugging Face.
+In this assignment, we will compare **Odd Layer and Even Layer Student Training Models** with **LoRA (Low-Rank Adaptation)** on a toxic comment classification task using **BERT** from Hugging Face.
 The goal is to evaluate different model compression techniques while maintaining classification performance.

 ---